Anna Mangin: Exhibition

 Anna Mangin's pastry fork was displayed at the New York Afro-American Exhibit at the World's Columbian Exposition in 1893.
 The exhibit was located in the women's exhibit building on the second floor, where Mangin had a corner area to showcase the invention.

-Later Years
+Later years

 Anna Mangin was active in community based activities.
 To take one example, in January 1907, she participated in a charity fair held on behalf of the Women's Loyal Union that supported the Industrial and Protective Union House for Working Girls in Brooklyn, New York.
-Mrs. Mangin helped operate the Star Booth, chaired by librarian Florence T. Ray and staffed by a number of ladies including H. Cordelia Ray, Susan Elizabeth Frazier and Carrie Fortune, the wife of newspaper publisher Timothy Thomas Fortune.
+Mangin helped operate the Star Booth, chaired by librarian Florence T. Ray and staffed by a number of ladies including H. Cordelia Ray, Susan Elizabeth Frazier and Carrie Fortune, the wife of newspaper publisher Timothy Thomas Fortune.

 After Andrew Mangin's death later in 1907, his widow and their son closed the coal yard but remained on the property until 1925 when Andrew Mangin, Jr. purchased a chicken farm in Brookfield, Connecticut, and both mother and son moved there.